Giveth/giveth-docs/dapps/doc1a-contributors.md

 It helps the Product Managers (PMs) to plan for the resources better and know if they are able to meet the milestone in each sprint or not.
 If you couldn’t find time to fill out the spreadsheet, you may be asked to do so during the meeting or whenever you can have an estimate, just DM it to PMs or put it in the dev channel.

-The usual sprint planning is going to be like this:
+The usual sprint planning goes like this:

 1. PMs bring the issues (Preferably User Stories to the planning meeting, describe it and make sure it’s clear for the team to start implementing.
 2. PM facilitates talks between devs to make it as clear as it can be.